Detection loophole attacks on semi-device-independent quantum and classical protocols

 In the last decades, the distinguishing properties of quantum theory have been exploited to accomplish tasks which are unfeasible in classical theory~\cite{NC00}.
-For example, protocols were proposed for secure quantum key distribution (QKD)~\cite{BB84, E91}, quantum teleportation~\cite{BBCJPW93, BPMEWZ97}, and quantum randomness generation (QRG)~\cite{ROT94, FSSBM07, PAMBMMOHLMM10}.
+For example, protocols were proposed for secure quantum key distribution (QKD)~\cite{BB84, E91}, quantum teleportation~\cite{BBCJPW93, BPMEWZ97}, and quantum randomness generation (QRG)~\cite{ROT94, FSSBM07}.
 With no exceptions, the first protocols to be proposed were device dependent, namely their success critically relies on the agreement between the description of the setup and its implementation.
 Since this hypothesis is never exactly fulfilled, in experimental implementations a plethora of related problems arises.
 In fact, the unavoidable mismatch between theoretical requirements of security proofs and experimental implementations has recently been exploited to hack quantum cryptography systems~\cite{LWWESM10, GLLSKM11, XQL10, JWLWEMML11}.

 Subsequently, fully-device-independent protocols were proposed, in a scenario where devices are completely uncharacterized.
 Celebrated examples of device-independent protocols include schemes for randomness generation~\cite{PAMBMMOHLMM10, Col07, CK11} or secure quantum key distribution~\cite{ABGMPS07, PABGSS09,BHK05}.
 While first security proofs of these protocols were partial and required some extra assumptions, such as, for instance, to assume that devices were memoryless, general security proofs have recently been obtained in~\cite{VV12, RUV12}.
 Unfortunately, these security proofs turn out to be quite demanding in terms of noise (in fact, the proof in~\cite{RUV12} does not tolerate any noise).
 Moreover, from an implementation point of view, device-independent protocols are quite challenging, as they require a detection-loophole-free Bell inequality violation between two distant parties.

 Recently, intermediate solutions between device-dependent and fully device-independent protocols have been proposed.
 For example, in the so-called measurement-device-independent (MDI) QKD~\cite{BP12,LCQ12}, the measurement device is left uncharacterized.
 While offering a weaker form of security than their device-independent counterparts, the implementation of MDI protocols is much easier as they can tolerate higher losses and their performance is comparable with that of standard schemes.
 Security of measurement-device-independent QKD protocols under detection loophole hacks is discussed in Ref.~\cite{LCQ12}, and experimental implementations are reported in Refs.~\cite{TLXQQL14, LCWLSWCYLLMPFPZP13}.